 - Talking with the faculty or staff member who reported the conduct to discuss how to respond and to share information, resources, and tools that may help in the situation.

-- Sharing information with the college safety team or Threat and Violence Assessment Team to determine whether there have been any previous contacts or concerns and to assess further action.
+- Sharing information with the college safety team or CARE Team to determine whether there have been any previous contacts or concerns and to assess further action.

 The Student Emergency Fund (SEF) is for one-time emergency financial assistance (up to $599) for Aims students to meet an unexpected need currently impacting their ability to complete their studies at Aims.
 It is funded by student fees and provided by the students, for the students.